Member, Board of Equalization, 1st District

-Drew Mercy serves as Senior Advisor for Taxpayer Advocacy to Vice Chair Runner in his southern California office.
+Drew Mercy serves as Senior Advisor for Taxpayer Advocacy to Member Runner in his southern California office.
 In this capacity he assists the Senator on tax policy, taxpayer services and outreach.
-Drew previously served in Vice Chair Runner's Senate office starting in 2004 as a Field Representative and later as Deputy Chief of Staff.
+Drew previously served in Member Runner's Senate office starting in 2004 as a Field Representative and later as Deputy Chief of Staff.

 Prior to 2004, Drew served in the State Capitol as Legislative Director to Assemblyman Ray Haynes and in the office of Senator William J. "Pete" Knight.
 He has worked in and out of government on many aspects of state politics.